The ArcGIS Image Analyst extension provides tools with which to analyze imagery data.

-Map Algebra is a way to perform spatial analysis by creating expressions in an algebraic language.
-With the Raster Calculator tool, you can easily create and run Map Algebra expressions that output a raster dataset.
+Map algebra is a way to perform spatial analysis by creating expressions in an algebraic language.
+With the Raster Calculator tool, you can create and run map algebra expressions that output a raster dataset.

 The Math toolset contains tools that perform mathematical operations on rasters.

 The tools are grouped into four main categories: